Who we are

 How do we help them get there?

 It’s cultural.
-Teachers and students together, create an environment in which it feels safe to have a go, to make mistakes, to ask questions, to have a respectful difference of opinion.
+Guides and students together, create an environment in which it feels safe to have a go, to make mistakes, to ask questions, to have a respectful difference of opinion.
 We rely on the below four pillars of Woodline:

 In our initial meeting with families, we learn from a child and their family, what makes a child tick: what is important to them, what do they enjoy doing, what is their unique history, and how can we best support them to learn in a way that honours their needs.
 We then tailor a program that promotes interaction and communication with the class, while also being inclusive and respectful of the individual child.
 This program is laid out in an Individual Learning Plan (ILP) that is shared with the student and their family, and provides the framework for the child’s year.